Interprovincial Amateur Hockey Union: History

 In February 1909, it was announced that a new championship trophy for Canadian amateur teams was donated by Sir Montagu Allan.
 The new Allan Cup was given to the Victorias of the IAHU as the premier amateur team.
 Ottawa Cliffsides were IAHU champions and became Allan Cup champions as well.
 The Cliffsides would lose the Allan Cup in a challenge to Queen's College of Kingston, Ontario.

-For 1910–11, the league doubled to eight teams, with two Ottawa teams and two Montreal teams in the Central division, and a new Eastern division with teams in Grand Mere, Trois Rivieres, Westmount and Sherbrooke.
+For 1910–11, the league doubled to eight teams, with two Ottawa teams and two Montreal teams in the Central division, and a new Eastern division with teams in Grand-Mère, Trois-Rivières, Westmount and Sherbrooke.
 The league expanded again for 1911–12 to thirteen teams, with four in the Central, five in the Eastern and four in a new Montreal division.
-In 1912–13, the league expanded to fifteen teams in five divisions.
-It was the peak of membership in the Interprovincial, as in 1913–14 the Montreal teams left to join the Montreal City League, the Ontario teams to various senior leagues, leaving only a single East division of five teams.
+In 1912–13, the league expanded to nineteen teams in five divisions.
+It was the peak of membership in the Interprovincial, as in 1913–14 the Montreal teams left to join the Montreal City League, leaving it to fifteen teams in four divisions.
 1913–14 was the final season of the Interprovincial.